 Recreational opportunities within the Apra Harbor Region include trails, historic/cultural attractions, beaches/parks, scenic points, diving locations, spelunking, fishing, marine preserves, and others (e.g., sailing).
 These recreational opportunities include public and non-public facilities.
 Non-public facilities include those contained within lands identified as military installation (i.e., DoD).
 Access and use of these facilities within DoD lands is limited to installation personnel and their guests.
 Public recreational facilities are generally located on non-DoD lands or include public beaches and parks.
-Routes 1 and 2A provide regional access to recreation opportunities within the Apra Harbor Region (refer to Figure 9.1-6).
+Routes 1 and 2A provide regional access to recreation opportunities within the Apra Harbor Region (Figure 9.1-5).

 Most of the non-public recreational facilities located within the Apra Harbor Region are contained on the Apra Harbor Naval Complex.
-These generally include trails, beaches and parks, and historic/cultural attractions.
-Routes 1 and 2A provide the principal access to these facilities.
-Access from land is restricted to military personnel, their dependents and guests to protect military equipment and personnel, and facilitates training and operations.
-Otherwise, access from Outer Apra Harbor by boat for SCUBA, or snorkeling and swimming activities are open to the public.
+These generally include diving spots, trails, beaches and parks, and historic/cultural attractions.
+Routes 1 and 2A provide the principal access to these facilities, although access is restricted beyond the base access gates.
 Public facilities are largely limited to the Sasa Bay area and immediately northwest of Piti, which contain marine reserves and fishing areas.
 Routes 1 and 11 provide the principal access to these facilities.